rromang/earthquake_modeling/README.md

 8. Work with the python file to create the API.
     - Before running the code, modify the database table to assign primary key to the id for each row of earthquake.
-        - By using SQLite Studio,  primary key was assigned:
+        - Using SQLite Studio, primary key was assigned:
         <img width="418" alt="Screen Shot 2022-01-25 at 6 05 24 PM" src="https://user-images.githubusercontent.com/80008461/151086346-a270b69c-6d29-42d5-8101-f3f5c7afa774.png">

         - The resulting query was generated and applied: